M1 vs. Robinhood Comparison Review

 Which is Better M1 Finance or Robinhood — the Takeaway?

 If you are looking for straightforward, basic investing options, Robinhood is a good tool.
-You’ll have 24/7 access to your investments on your phone and have a wide range of investment options from which to choose including options and cryptocurrency.
+You’ll have 24/7 access to your investments on your phone or computer and have a wide range of investments from which to choose including options and cryptocurrency.
 Through Robinhood, you can create a fully customizable investment portfolio all on your own, without any account management fees.

 You may not get as many fancy features as M1 Finance offers, but Robinhood isn’t necessarily competing in the same arena.
 There are plans to add new account types and cash management to Robinhood’s platform, but currently it’s really playing up its strengths: offering free and easy investing services for new investors and experts alike.